Power management: Power gating techniques

 Much research has been done on the dynamic power reduction with the use of DVFS techniques.
 However, as technology continues to shrink, leakage power will become a dominant factor.
 Power gating is a commonly used circuit technique to remove leakage by turning off the supply voltage of unused circuits.
 Power gating incurs energy overhead; therefore, unused circuits need to remain idle long enough to compensate this overheads.

 A novel micro-architectural technique for run-time power-gating caches of GPUs saves leakage energy.
 Based on experiments on 16 different GPU workloads, the average energy savings achieved by the proposed technique is 54%.

 Shaders are the most power hungry component of a GPU, a predictive shader shut down power gating technique achieves up to 46% leakage reduction on shader processors.

 The Predictive Shader Shutdown technique exploits workload variation across frames to eliminate leakage in shader clusters.
 Another technique called Deferred Geometry Pipeline seeks to minimize leakage in fixed-function geometry units by utilizing an imbalance between geometry and fragment computation across batches which removes up to 57% of the leakage in the fixed-function geometry units.
 A simple time-out power gating method can be applied to non-shader execution units which eliminates 83.3% of the leakage in non-shader execution units on average.

 All the three techniques stated above incur negligible performance degradation, less than 1%.

+Screen power saving techniques

+On some laptops and smartphones, the screen power saving technique is used.
+Such technique is dynamatically change the backlight brightness and the LCD offset to decrease screen power.
+Examples of such technique included Intel Display Power Saving Technology (DPST).

+Power saving mode

+Mobile operating systems such as iOS, Android and Windows Phone may include a power saving mode to further increases battery life.
+Such a power saving mode may do decrease brightness, pause or terminate unused or background apps, etc.